 The Bell and Drum towers are such a key part of the landscape in Xi’an they even have a station named after them (Zhonglou or Bell Tower Station), which makes it easy to visit them.

 Take Metro Line 2, get off at Zhonglou station, and exit the station at Exit B. Once you’ve exited the station, you can’t miss the Bell Tower.
 Once you’ve had a good look around, continue walking in a Westerly direction for about 5-6 minutes and you’ll find the Drum Tower.

 The Metro system in Chinese cities is clean, modern, and easy to navigate, even for foreigners!

 Tourist buses (the safest option) from all corners of the city stop at the Bell Tower.
 Look out for Tourist Line 7 and Tourist Line 8 (No. 610) which stop at Zhonglou Xi (Bell Tower West) Station.

-Tourist buses are an off-white colour and they are the easist buses for visitors to use, as they usually have English speaking conductors.
+Tourist buses are an off-white colour and they are the easiest buses for visitors to use, as they usually have English-speaking conductors.

 The Best Time to Photograph the Towers

 These two towers are possibly the most instantly recognisable and impressive of all the historic landmarks in Xi’an, drawing photographers in like bees to a honeypot.